The Sandwich Manufacturing Company of Sandwich Illinois

 Another drawback to the Sandwich hay loader was that it required the use of three horses to pull the wagon and the hay loader.
 The Clean Sweep’s wooden frame pickup cylinder was heavy and created a heavy draft.
 By comparison, the new John Deere-Dain hay loader purchased by the Hanks family in 1920 had a lighter-weight pickup cylinder made of metal which considerably lighten the draft and required only a two-horse hitch.

 In the pattern of the harvest season on typical midwestern farms, the hay harvest is followed by the oat and wheat harvest.
 Between the years of 1911 and 1919, the Hanks family hired their neighbor, Ray Iliff, to thresh their wheat and oats.
 Here again, the Sandwich Manufacturing Company played a role.
 In the evening of one summer day in 1911, a Minneapolis steam engine came chugging down the road toward the Hanks farm with a 36″ x 58″ Minneapolis thresher in tow.
 Ray Iliff had just finished threshing at another farm and was bringing the thresher to the Hanks farm where he would begin threshing the next morning.
 In the approaching darkness, the groans and creaks of the steam engine, as well as the size of the engine and thresher with its Garden City Company double-wing feeder extensions, created a frightening specter in the mind of young 6-year-old Harlan.
 He ran inside the house and stayed there, where he explained the scary scene to his mother, “Nettie” (Jeanette Ogilvie Hanks).
 Only the excitement of threshing the next day brought Harlan out of the house to view the steam engine and thresher in the light of day.
 The new day brought another Ray Iliff machine down the road.
 Horses pulled into the Hanks farm yard with the Sandwich portable grain elevator.
-Accompanying the elevator was a hit and miss Sandwich engine dressed in its rich Brewster green paint striped in gold and light green.
+Accompanying the elevator was a “hit and miss” Sandwich engine dressed in its rich Brewster green paint striped in gold and light green.
 (See these colors in the two color pictures of the stationary hit and miss engines above and at the head of this article.)

 Even though the Sandwich elevator was portable, it took a lot of work to set it up at each farm.
 Indeed, young Harlan Hanks remembered that the Sandwich elevator was only used one year on the Hanks farm because it was regarded as too much bother to set it up for the amount of time it might save.
 The men setting up the portable elevator barely had enough time to get the stationary “hit and miss” engine started and the elevator operating before the first wooden “double box” wagon load of grain would come into the yard.